The Laughter Files β€” An Encyclopedia of Comedy

 View product

-Just Like That!
-Book of Jokes
+Just Like That!: Jokes and Tricks

 A pocket collection of Cooper's most treasured one-liners.